hasura/sqlite-dataconnector-agent/README.md

 * [x] Make escapeSQL global to the query module
 * [x] Make CORS permissions configurable
 * [x] Optional DB Allowlist
+* [ ] Fix SDK Test suite to be more flexible about descriptions

 # Known Bugs